ʻAtenisi Institute: Retrenchment and Renovation

 In the early years of the university, its emphasis on philosophy was popular with Tonga's independent farmers: their sons might return to their modest plantations and display classical learning at weekend faikava (traditional kava circles).
 Yet with growing pressure for vocational success among Tonga's urban middle class, only the most talented students remain attracted to ʻAtenisi's classical credo.
 This has led to a decline in enrollment which, in the face of increasingly more viable tertiary training in Tonga and overseas, limits the small university that Futa Helu built.

-Presumably suffering from Alzheimer's disease, Futa Helu retired as institute director and dean of its university in 2007.
-Since 2008 there has been considerable turnover in administration.
-At first his daughter Sisiʻuno assumed the post of institute director in 2008, followed by his son Niulala in 2009, with Sisiʻuno returning in 2010.
-University management experienced turnover as well, with Dr. Michael Horowitz taking over as dean from 2008 to 2010, followed by Dr. Marilyn Dudley-Flores in 2011–2012.
-Dr. ʻOpeti Taliai, a Tongan anthropologist who holds a PhD from Massey University as well as an ʻAtenisi undergraduate degree, served as dean from 2013 to 2014; he had previously taught linguistics at the institute.
-But after regionally promoting an acclaimed novella published in New Zealand, Dr. Horowitz returned as dean in 2015.
+Presumably suffering from Alzheimer's disease, Futa Helu retired in 2007 as institute director and dean of its university.
+Since 2008, there has been considerable turnover in administration.
+At first, his daughter Sisiʻuno assumed the post of institute director in 2008, followed by his son Niulala in 2009, with Sisiʻuno returning in 2010.
+University management experienced turnover as well, with Michael Horowitz taking over as dean from 2008 to 2010, followed by Marilyn Dudley-Flores in 2011–2012. ʻOpeti Taliai, a Tongan anthropologist who holds a PhD from Massey University as well as an ʻAtenisi undergraduate degree, served as dean from 2013 to 2014; he had previously taught linguistics at the institute.
+But after regionally promoting an acclaimed novella published in New Zealand, Horowitz returned in 2015 as dean.

-There has been incremental renovation of the campus since Dr. Helu's death in February 2010.
+There has been incremental renovation of the campus since Helu's death in February 2010.
 Three dilapidated buildings – a science laboratory, print shop, and office cottage – have been removed, with the laboratory being replaced by a compact module erected by Group Construction that has, however, not yet been equipped for laboratory instruction.
-By September 2014 the former university library had been abandoned and its collection moved to a building on the campus quadrangle.
+By September 2014, the former university library had been abandoned and its collection moved to a building on the campus quadrangle.

 With the accession of the Democracy Party in 2015, 'Atenisi's relationship with the Tongan government improved markedly.
 In August the university was promptly awarded a two-year extension of its registration, whilst New Zealand Aid is currently considering extending tuition assistance to its undergraduates.
-In September 2015, Finance Minister Dr. 'Aisake Eke delivered the featured address at the university's 40th anniversary, saluting 'Atenisi's's signature methodology of critical thinking.
+In September 2015, Finance Minister 'Aisake Eke delivered the featured address at the university's 40th anniversary, saluting 'Atenisi's's signature methodology of critical thinking.

 Documentary film

-In August 2012 a film on Futa Helu's life and the history of ʻAtenisi was screened at the New Zealand International Film Festival, garnering favourable reviews in the New Zealand Herald and Overland.
+In August 2012, a film on Futa Helu's life and the history of ʻAtenisi was screened at the New Zealand International Film Festival, garnering favourable reviews in the New Zealand Herald and Overland.
 The documentary, Tongan Ark, was created, directed, and photographed by Paul Janman, a Welsh-Kiwi anthropologist and former ʻAtenisi instructor.
 Tongan Ark went on to play at several U.S. and European film festivals and in 2013 was screened on New Zealand's Rialto Channel as part of a showcase of New Zealand cinema.